Custom Search

-The heat loss diagrams below can be used as an indication of the heat loss from insulated pipes at various temperature differences.
+The heat loss diagrams below can be used to indicate the heat loss from insulated pipes at various temperature differences.
 The diagrams are based on

 - metal pipes